Leftfish/Advent-of-Code-2024/README.md

 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!
 * [2023](https://github.com/Leftfish/Advent-of-Code-2023): 25 days for the fourth time!

 Not only am I (still) not a pro, nor do I have a degree in computer science, but also this is a pretty challenging time for me.
 As of Day 23, I managed to solve all the problems on the same day with one exception - Day 21.
 [Day 16 part 2](https://adventofcode.com/2024/day/16) was the first one that required me to have a look at the solutions posted by the [AoC community on reddit](https://www.reddit.com/r/adventofcode/) - it turned out that I had the right ideas and terrible approaches to implementation.
 Another one was Day 20 part 2 - I think I was just tired, because I ended up solving the puzzle after applying an idea that I'd already used this year, but needed a nudge from Reddit to return to it.
-Day 21 defeated me - due to time constraints, but also it's difficulty.
-It's going to wait for a better moment :)
+The difficulty of Day 21 and Day 24 part 2, as well as time constraints, caused me to abandon both for now.

 Things I **L**earned, **R**evised or **I**mproved at in 2024: